Plan your Weight loss Surgery in India with Forerunners Healthcare Consultants

 Vertical Banded Gastroplasty (VBG): The vertical banded gastroplasty or VBG is a restrictive gastric (stomach) bypass surgery for weight loss surgery.
 The vertical banded gastroplasty for weight loss, along with the Roux en Y gastric bypass surgery, is one of the two major types of operations for the treatment of severe obesity.
 The goal of this procedure is to severely restrict the patient's capacity to eat certain foods.
 The general or bariatric surgeon uses sophisticated surgical staples to make a small stomach pouch.
 This reduces how much food the stomach can hold.
 When the amount of food the stomach can hold is reduced, an obese person feels full sooner.
 But at the same time, the stomach digests nutrients and calories in a normal anatomical way.
 This is another common way to reduce how much food the stomach can hold.
 Vertical banded gastroplasty has an advantage by limiting only the amount of the food meal, and not affecting the absorption process involved in digestion.

 Sleeve Gastronomy:It is a restrictive procedure; by reducing the stomach capacity, the patient feels full after a small intake of food.
 Sleeve gastrectomy is a surgical weight-loss procedure in which the stomach is reduced to about 25% of its original size, by surgical removal of a large portion of the stomach, following the major curve.
 The open edges are then attached together (often with surgical staples) to form a sleeve or tube with a banana shape.
 The procedure permanently reduces the size of the stomach.
 The procedure is performed laparoscopically and is not reversible.
 It is done by means of laparoscopic techniques.
 These techniques involve the use of special instruments that are introduced through very small incisions that allow the area treated to be seen on a closed circuit monitor.
 The incisions that the surgeons make nowadays are of no more than 0.4 inches (1 cm); the surgical trauma they produce is much lower and the post surgical pain much more tolerable.
 Through these incisions, the surgeon can reach the stomach and, using a special stapler, he makes a vertical suture to divide the stomach in two.
-One of the sections is shaped like a tube that goes from the esophagus to the intestine.
+One of the sections is shaped like a tube that goes from the oesophagus to the intestine.
 The other one is separated and removed.
 The staples used are very strong.

 What are Post Operative Care following the Weight Loss Surgery?

 You will need to stay in the hospital until your team feels that it is safe for you to leave (on average, one to three days).
-Do not drive if you are taking prescription pain medicine.
-Begin exercising as soon as possible when you heal; most weight loss centers will design an exercise program for you.
+Do not drive if you are taking prescribed pain medicine.
+Start exercising as soon as possible when you heal; most weight loss centers will design an exercise program for you.
 Once you are home, it is important to eat and drink exactly what your doctor and dietitian recommend.
 You will see your doctor, nurse, and dietitian on a regular basis after surgery to monitor your health, diet, and weight loss.

 You will be able to slowly increase how much you eat over time, although it will always be important to: